KDE/krita/krita/data/profiles/elles-icc-profiles/plain-text-README-for-elles-well-behaved-icc-profiles.txt

 The downloadable tar.gz or zip profile pack includes the profiles, source code, licences, README, and etc. If there is a profile you need, that isn't already included in the code or profile pack, let me know and I'll try to add the code to make the new profile.
 Legalese

 To the best of my knowledge, all the profiles included in my ICC profile pack and profile-making code are free from known copyright restrictions.
 I am not a lawyer, so use at your own risk.
-The downloadable premade profiles are released under the Creative Commons Attribution-Share-Alike Unported license, version 3.0 (https://creativecommons.org/licenses/by-sa/3.0/legalcode).
-The profile-making code is released as GNU General Public License, version 2 (https://www.gnu.org/licenses/old-licenses/gpl-2.0.html).
+The downloadable premade profiles are released under the Creative Commons Attribution-Share-Alike Unported license, version 3.0.
+The profile-making code is released as GPLv2+.
 Both of these licenses are on the Fedora and Debian lists of free software licenses.
-This article is also released as GPLv2+ (https://www.gnu.org/licenses/old-licenses/gpl-2.0.html), for facilitating the use of the provided profile descriptions in free software.
+This article is also released as GPLv2+, for facilitating the use of the provided profile descriptions in free software.

+The profiles, code, and the information on this page is distributed in the hope that they will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 Why I distribute ICC profiles and profile-making code

 I distribute ICC profiles and profile-making code for three reasons: